 Choosing the right data integration platform is the first step to solving these challenges.
 Below, we break down the 10 best data integration platforms for unified business data in 2025, with a focus on real-time, bi-directional sync, operational reliability, and ease of use.
 Whether you need to connect Salesforce with NetSuite, sync Zoho to HubSpot, or automate workflows across your stack, these platforms offer proven solutions.

-A strong data integration platform should:
+A modern data integration tool must:

 For example, a logistics company integrating Salesforce, NetSuite, and Snowflake needs sub-second data propagation and robust error handling to avoid operational delays.